Chaos-Taxi/Strength-Methodology/_posts/2018-11-16-Collaboration-vs-Negotiation.md

 #meta: "Springfield"
 ---

 The problem we detected troubles many small Agile companies.
-Most often, it is because they are not 100% Agile, and are doing it selectively.
+Most often, it's because they are not 100% Agile, and are doing it selectively.
 That is because they don't yet have a defined company culture.
-Employees are still changing, and in company of 5-15 people, a new person in or out can make a huge impact on the team, free time topics, meetings dynamics, even frequency and duration of meetings, overall enthusiasm, and at the end - company culture.
+Employees are still changing, and in a company of 5-15 people, a new person in or out can make a huge impact on the team, free time topics, meetings dynamics, even frequency and duration of meetings, overall enthusiasm, and at the end - company culture.
 And there are the managers, one or more.
 The CEO.
 They have some experience, but they are often engineers who wanted to start their own project.
 Therefore, they hadn't got to the "product owner" position step by step, learning about all the obstacles and important non-engineering fields on that way.
 And it is hard for an engineer to acknowledge the value of sectors such as marketing, sales, of content writters, HR specialists, technical documentation writters, until that fields become needed.
 (Been there...)

 Now, back to the topic.
 Manifesto could have been more detailed there, but of course, they wanted to stay simplistic, and set only the foundations.
-Let's take a look at one such pair that leads to self-destruction in cases of semi-prepared product owners (or CEOs in case of outsourcing companies) (koju rec ovde da upotrebim za CEO... director?):
+Let's take a look at one such pair that leads to self-destruction in cases of semi-prepared product owners (or even CEOs).

 >Through this work we have come to value [...] customer collaboration over contract negotiation

-In key 12 principles, principle number 2 says
+From the 12 principles, principle number 2 says

 >Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.